clarkehardy/geviewer/README.md

 Detailed descriptions of selected options are provided below.

 #### Saving and loading
-For particularly large VRML files (>100,000 meshes), the process of building the interactive viewer can be time consuming, sometimes taking ten minutes or more.
-Thankfully, this step only needs to be done once, and the resulting session can be saved and rapidly reloaded at a later time.
-This is done using the ```--destination``` (or `-d`) flag, optionally followed by the output filename (ending in `.gev`).
+Once a VRML file has been parsed and meshes have been built from it, it can be saved in a more convenient format for faster loading in the future.
+This is only relevant for very large files (>1 million meshes) which take more than a few seconds to load.
+Saving is done when launching GeViewer using the ```--destination``` (or `-d`) flag, optionally followed by the output filename (ending in `.gev`).
 If no filename is provided, the session will be saved in the working directory as `viewer.gev`.
 To reload this session, run the program again, passing the `.gev` file as the `filenames` argument.
 ```bash
 geviewer viewer.gev
 ```

 #### Running offscreen
-As the process of loading a very large VRML file can take time, it is often convenient to run it offscreen and save the resulting session for later.
+It is often convenient to run the VRML parsing and mesh construction routine offscreen and save the resulting session for later.
 This can be done using the `--off-screen` (or `-o`) flag.
 This flag must be paired with the `--destination` flag in order for the session to be saved.
 As mentioned above, you can add the following line to your macro file to automatically run this process at the end of a simulation.
 ```
 /control/shell geviewer /name/of/file.wrl -d /output/session/name.gev -o
 ```